 So, the question remains: what is the difference between the good guys and the bad guys, when one cannot necessarily decipher this through their actions?

+A second possible answer relates to imagination.
 One of the first days of my stay at Vaidyagrama, my friend and colleague, Erick Schulz leant me a book.
 My Gita, by Devdutt Pattanaik.
 It is a reflection on the Bhagavad Gita—one of the preeminent spiritual texts in India.
 I’d had it laying about my room for a few days, when I picked it up and opened to this passage:

 “Vishnu ascribes greater value to the devas over the asuras, for the former look beyond the material, for some time at least.
 Both the Pandavas and the Kauravas are fighting over property, but at least Arjuna is listening to the possibilities beyond.” (p.
 129)